 Black sneakers follow the same rules as every other men’s sneaker.
 You need to keep them clean, look after them with some kind of weather repellent, polish them now and then, and get the style right.
 This is a big one.
 There’s no point buying a pair of black sports sneakers and then matching them with dress chinos.
 It’s going to look all wrong.
 Certain black sneakers look better with certain outfits and certain occasions.
 You need to match the shoe to the event.
-Our sneakers range from the basic weekend DECO to luxury styles like the AZTEC.
+Our sneakers range from the basic weekend SMITH to vintage styles like the VANCE.

 Colour matching black sneakers

 Because black sneakers tend to look heavy and bold, you want to keep the rest of your outfit pretty simple.
 This is especially the case with triple black men’s sneakers.
 If you’re going black-on-black, your outfit should stick to monochrome shades of black, white and grey.
 That means slim-fit black denim, classic white crew neck tees, grey utility jackets and charcoal hoodies.
 The black sneakers will offset the monochrome look, extending your leg and making you look taller (bonus).
 If your sneakers have black uppers with white soles, you can expand the colour palette slightly: think dark blue denim, khaki chinos, olive greens and earthy rust tones.